 The muddiest point

-Use the Muddiest Point when you, as lecturer, want to gain insight into which lecture content has not yet been well-understood by the students.
-This gives you an impression of the predominant uncertainties and misconceptions.
-As lecturer, having insight into this enables you to adapt your lecture content, safe in the knowledge that you’re working with content that is most relevant for your students.
+Use the Muddiest Point when you want to know which lecture content has not yet been well-understood by the students.
+This gives you an impression of the predominant uncertainties and misconceptions and enables you to adapt your lecture content.

 In your teaching meeting, identify the best time to introduce ‘The Muddiest Point’ activity.
 For instance, this can be after a 15-minute presentation, before the break, or at the end of the lecture.

 Ask the students to formulate a brief answer to the question “What do you still find really unclear?”

 Have students note down their answers on paper or in an online tool.

 Scan the students’ answers (when the students are busy with another assignment, during the break or after the lecture).